zolagonano/a-ninjas-handbook/src/chapter_8.md

 There are a lot of privacy-focused communities, like PrivacyGuides, PrivSec, Techlore, and many more.
 Being present in these communities will teach you a lot just by reading what others are talking about.
 I personally learned a lot from the good folks at PrivacyGuides, and it really helped with my own privacy and security journey when I started.

 If you're reading this book in English, then you have enough English skills to communicate with others or at least read their messages without problem.

+## If You Think You Need to Erase Yourself from the Internet

+Sometimes paranoia may take over and make you think you need to wipe yourself out of existence, and that is okay and most of the time reasonable.

+The first step in this situation is to stay calm and not panic.
+Panicking leads to irrational thinking and poor judgment.

+Delete everything you can from the internet related to the identity you want to wipe out.
+Dispose of devices you might have dedicated to that identity.
+If you really want to erase everything, physically destroy hard drives, SSDs, and other storage devices.

+Erase and wipe the backups permanently.
+If you can, find a lawyer and discuss the situation with them.

+Live your life again with the hope that nothing goes wrong, because you did all you could.